 And as the acute phase of the financial crisis passed, the Pew report finds, media coverage of economic issues has precipitously declined.

 If the commercial media can’t serve the American people by covering the fundamental economic issues of the day, then who will?
 How can journalism help people understand what led to the situation we face today, and what we need to do to avoid more of the same?

-As Alyssa Katz wrote for the Columbia Journalism Review back in September, independent journalism organizations – she specifically references many of the organizations involved with the project to be described here - “were repeatedly ahead of the curve on covering the mortgage and real estate bubble and in connecting the dots between vital elements of the bigger story—especially the links between predatory and lending and the metastasizing mortgage-backed securities market.”
+But with the ongoing failures of the commericial business press, there were still those fighting to report the crisis from the ground to inside Wall Street.
+As journalist Alyssa Katz wrote for Columbia Journalism Review in September, independent journalism organizations, “were repeatedly ahead of the curve on covering the mortgage and real estate bubble and in connecting the dots between vital elements of the bigger story—especially the links between predatory and lending and the metastasizing mortgage-backed securities market.”
+Katz specifically references many of the journalism organizations involved with the Follow the Money collaboration as those “ahead of the curve.”

-The reporting was being done.
-The problem was that in the months leading up the fall, 2008 financial crisis, none of the independent journalism organizations that covered the unfolding economic crisis had the media heft to effectively, repeatedly, impactfully counter the noise of media business boosterism masquerading as real journalism.
+But while these independent journalism organizations consistently produced the critical reporting in the lead up to the fall, none of these organizations had the individual media heft to effectively, repeatedly, and impactfully counter the noise of media business boosterism masquerading as real journalism.

-While the threat of financial collapse appears to have receded for the moment, the good news for Wall Street – bonuses, record profits, consolidation of market power in an ever-smaller number of “too big to fail” banks – stands in sharp contrast to the situation facing millions of Americans: foreclosures, layoffs, and uncertainty.
+As the threat of financial collapse appears to have receded for the moment, the good news for Wall Street – bonuses, record profits, consolidation of market power in an ever-smaller number of “too big to fail” banks – stands in sharp contrast to the situation facing millions of Americans: foreclosures, layoffs, and uncertainty.
 Are we headed towards a “double dip” recession?
 A jobless recovery?
 How will this translate politically for the Obama administration?
-These questions and more are all still on the table. .
+These questions and more are all still on the table.

 This is where we stand today: a political arrangement that appears to serve elites at the expense of the American people, a commercial media system in thrall to elite audiences, and an independent journalism community insufficiently organized to have as great an impact as it should.